joeluhrman/Lift-Tracker/README.md

 ## Backend
 1. Setup config file for db urls, server port, etc
-1. Editing workout logs
-2. Editing workout templates
+2. Editing logs/templates
-3. Deleting workout logs
+3. Deleting logs/templates
-4. Deleting workout templates
-5. Templates/Logs
+4. Templates/Logs
     * How to keep track of order of exercises/setgroups
         * Maybe keep workout id and delete/redo everything every time a workout is modified
-6. Remove exType images for now
+5. Remove exType images for now
-7. Better "enums" for PPLTypes and MuscleGroups
+6. Better "enums" for PPLTypes and MuscleGroups
+    - Problems
-    - currently they are not safe and invalid ones might make it through to the db
+        - Don't want invalid values for either making through creation endpoint and into the db
+        - Don't want devs to be able to create them on the fly / accidentally convert an invalid string into one or something
+7. Finish musclegroups

 ## Frontend
-1. Make one route configurable for login and signup form
-2. Add workout template form
+1. Add workout template form
     - select exercise modal

 ## Long term